 At first I just dropped the rig in the margin and backed away to my seat, but the rig often tangled.
-I found the dead bait being very light trailed behind the rig twisting and turning as the weight pulled it down, needles to say the bait would wrap it self around the main line.
+I found the dead bait being very light trailed behind the rig twisting and turning as the weight pulled it down, needless to say the bait would wrap it self around the main line.
 So now I cast out into the river, trapping the line as the rig hits the water, then allowing the rig to arc down towards the bottom of the bank without tangles.
-I also use a float paternoster rig that is very similar you may be interested in.
+I also use a float paternoster rig that is very similar which you may find interesting.

 Just hold bottom

 With either rig, use a bomb only just heavy enough to hold bottom.
 I used to think a heavy weight would act as an anchor, fixing the bottom end of the rig.
 But I believe Pike could often feel the weight and would drop the bait.
 Now I use a much lighter weight, fewer of the fish drop the bait resulting in more Pike landed.